statespacedev/starid/ibm7094/test/readme.md

 one way to do this could be 'convert float to packed bcd word'. since it's now known how to write a packed bcd word as a tape record/line, this would work.

+# float1a.map, ops on floats and writing result to tape

 # test2a.map, writing to tape, begin exps with macros

 why can't there be blank lines/cards?